Daniel Sturridge: 2010–11 season

-Loan to Bolton Wanderers

-On 31 January 2011, Sturridge agreed to join Bolton Wanderers on a loan deal until the end of the season.
+On 31 January 2011, Sturridge joined Bolton Wanderers on a loan deal until the end of the season.
 He made his debut two days later, coming on as a substitute at home to Wolverhampton Wanderers, scoring his first goal in the process, an injury time winner.
 He followed this with another goal in the defeat to Tottenham Hotspur the following weekend, in which he made his first start, before scoring his third goal in three matches in the 2–0 victory over Everton.
 After Sturridge scored the equaliser against Newcastle United in his fourth match, he became only the sixth player to score in his first four matches for a club in the Premier League.
 Sturridge continued to make an impact at Bolton and finished his loan spell with eight goals in 12 appearances at the club.
 Having never been booked in his career, Sturridge received his first ever red card in the final match of the season against former club Manchester City.